kyledross/PyChainReaction/README.md

 ### This Implementation

-This is a completely original rewrite of the game in the Compute! magazine.
-The game rules are rewritten but are the same rules of gameplay.
+This is a completely original rewrite of the game, using the same basic design and game rules.

 ### Code Style